andredesousa/css-best-practices/README.md

 We are much more in control when using JavaScript, but we are also much more responsible.
 In general, our applications are faster using CSS instead of JavaScript.

-## Comment the CSS code
+## Comment the CSS

 One of the best practices that we can implement for CSS code is by putting a comment for each group of CSS code.
-Just like any other language, it’s a great idea to comment our code.
+Just like any other language, it's a great idea to comment our code.
 Comments are used in CSS to explain a block of code or to make temporary changes during development.
-The commented code doesn’t execute.
+The commented code doesn't execute.
 Regarding comments, we have documentation on [how to comment the CSS](https://www.freecodecamp.org/news/comments-in-css/).

 ## Avoid undoing styles